Adapted from “Piedmontese Peppers” by Elizabeth David in At Elizabeth David’s Table, compiled by Jill Norman (Michael Joseph, 2010).

 Wash your peppers, and cut them in half lengthwise.
 Remove the seeds and membranes.
 If the peppers are large enough, cut them in half again.

-Into each piece of pepper, put 2 or 3 slices of garlic, 2 small pieces of raw tomato, half an anchovy fillet cut into pieces, a little olive oil, a small knob of butter, and a small grinding of salt.
+Into each piece of pepper, put 2 or 3 slices of garlic, 2 small pieces of raw tomato, half an anchovy fillet cut into pieces, a little olive oil, a small knob of butter, and a small pinch of salt.

 No comments: